Leaders in Minimally Invasive Procedures in NY and NJ.

 Myelopathy is a general term, referring to any kind of nerve disorder or neurological deficit related to your spine.

 When myelopathy occurs because of an accident or some kind of trauma, it is referred to as a spinal cord injury.
 Myelopathy can also occur as a result of inflammation or circulatory disorder, and may come on gradually.
-If you have questions about your condition or any symptoms that you might be experiencing, consult with your doctor or make an appointment with Dr. Q to determine the best course of treatment for you.
+If you have questions about your condition or any symptoms that you might be experiencing, consult with your doctor or make an appointment with our expert surgeons to determine the best course of treatment for you.

 People with myelopathy may find that they have trouble with activities requiring coordination, like walking downstairs or tying your shoes.
 It is common to experience issues with finding your balance, walking, or muscle weakness.